-Artist and self-taught doll-maker Adele Sciortino is the inspiration behind the internationally acclaimed website, AforArtistic.com.
-Proud editor of AforArtistic a quarterly e-magazine which reaches many artistis aroung the world.
+Figurative Artist Adele Sciortino is the inspiration behind the internationally acclaimed website, AforArtistic.com.
+Proud editor of AforArtistic a quarterly e-magazine which reaches many artists around the world.
 Artist member of ODACA (Original Doll Artist Council of America), a professional one-of-kind doll organization. (www.odaca.org)

-Originally, from New Orleans, Louisiana, Adele now lives in Canada where she is also the vice president of the forty-year-old company, PCA Calendars & Planners. (www.pcacal.com) She is a Graphic Design graduate from the University of South Alabama as well as the Dale Carnegie Sales and Marketing Program, boasting more than thirty years’ experience in marketing and sales.
+Originally, from New Orleans, Louisiana, Adele now lives in Canada where she is also the vice president of the forty five-year-old company, PCA Calendars & Planners. (www.pcacal.com) She is a certified Graphic Design and studied Fine Arts at the University of South Alabama as well as the Dale Carnegie Sales and Marketing Program, boasting more than thirty years’ experience in marketing and sales.

 Adele’s natural talents were encouraged by her parents and grandparents who were master tailors, quilt makers and music teachers.
 Their skills and expertise inspired her to find her own artistic path leading her to exploring figurative sculpture, creative costuming, wearable art, bead weaving, watercolor painting, photography, crocheting and sewing.